ErinaOno420/fisurk/README.md

 > “Every great system starts with a single line of code — and a feather of inspiration.”

-My name is **Alice Tan**, and I am a passionate **Full-Stack Developer** based in **Singapore**.
+My name is **Erina Ono**, and I am a passionate **Full-Stack Developer** based in **Singapore**.
 I graduated from the **National University of Singapore**, where I built a strong foundation in modern software engineering and advanced web technologies.

 Programming has always been a natural part of my life because my father is also a programmer, and his passion for technology inspired me from an early age.
-My mother works as a teacher, and from her I learned discipline, communication, patience, and the importance of continuous learning.
+My mother works as a teacher, and from her I learned discipline, communication, patience, and the imporOnoce of continuous learning.

 For more than **10 years**, I have been developing scalable, responsive, and user-focused applications across multiple industries and platforms.